 In 2017, a friend intro’d me to a tiny startup.
 I joined as “Head of Analytics” 😅.
-Within two weeks, I started working on features to solve a major business crisis, and became a PM.
+Within two weeks, I started working to solve a major business crisis, and became a PM.

 - Make it feel real.
 To that end, talking out loud is very helpful - maybe even record yourself if you feel up to it

 - Understand the difference between bad vs. good vs. great answers - this seems like an underserved area.
 I searched for answers online to see what I missed, and wrote down how I could improve

 - Structured responses are important because they show you can drive clarity.
 Preparing flexible frameworks will help you deliver on this consistently

 - Performance is heavily dependent on the questions, so try to see every interview as an independent event.
 To paraphrase a Michael Jordan quote: why worry about missing a shot you haven’t taken?
 I bombed some mocks, and still got an offer.
 The purpose of practice is to challenge yourself

 In a surprising turn of events, I ended up doing better on product sense than execution, which shows the difference practice makes.
 In the execution interview, I forgot to explicitly define the timeframe (e.g., daily users instead of cumulative users) and the interviewer had to nudge me.
 A few nudges are ok, but it’s better to proactively clarify along the way.

 For product sense, I was asked to build a product to help people with layovers.
 I love to travel, so this was fun for me.
 I came up with a choose-your-own-adventure itinerary.
 I brought the interview along my thought process, so he was sold on the solution.
 I also explained how I would integrate with the airlines, so passengers could get an invite to begin their adventure upon landing.
 Add-on details are not critical, but showing you understand what makes a great customer experience is a nice touch.